-The other six contributors had been assessed in previous Statements but did not score highly enough in the initial assessment to warrant a detailed investigation in the same manner as those discussed in Section 5.
+The other six contributors had been assessed in Statements for previous Gas Years but did not score highly enough in the initial assessment to warrant a detailed investigation in the same manner as those discussed in Section 5.
 The other contributors are structured in the following manner:

-- Dashboard provides a set of three pie charts which show the scale of the contributor when compared to the total UIG, the UIG split by Class and the UIG split by market sector; - Description provides details of the Settlement context, the definition of the contributor and how the contributor impacts UIG; - Methodology provides the methodology we used to determine the level of UIG associated with the contributor and for allocating this across Matrix Positions, along with any assumptions we made; - Methodology Derivation and Rationale provides our derivation of the methodology, based on what was used in the previous Statement, highlights any changes we made, along with our rationale, and describes any COVID impacts; - Calculation provides the data inputs, the calculation steps and the data output; - Results provides the calculated UIG value, the value split by Matrix Position and a chart showing the UIG as a percentage of throughput; and - Notable Observations provides any notable observations including a comparison to the previous Statement and any other points we considered it relevant to make.
+- Dashboard provides a set of three pie charts which show the scale of the contributor when compared to the total UIG, the UIG split by Class and the UIG split by market sector; - Description provides details of the Settlement context, the definition of the contributor and how the contributor impacts UIG; - Methodology provides the methodology we used to determine the level of UIG associated with the contributor and for allocating this across Matrix Positions, along with any assumptions we made; - Methodology Derivation and Rationale provides our derivation of the methodology, based on what was used in the Statement for Gas Year 2020-2021, highlights any changes we made, along with our rationale, and describes any COVID impacts; - Calculation provides the data inputs, the calculation steps and the data output; - Results provides the calculated UIG value, the value split by Matrix Position and a chart showing the UIG as a percentage of throughput; and - Notable Observations provides any notable observations including a comparison to the Statement for Gas Year 2020-2021 and any other points we considered it relevant to make.